Kernix13/cy-pathway-readmes/web-dev.md

 > _A "diagram" of the main files and folders of your project._

-This can be shown as a table, unordered list, or a "tree" diagram in a generic code block.
+This can be shown as a table, unordered list, or a "tree" diagram in a code block.
 For a tree diagram, I found ChatGPT to do the best job.
 I only found 10 repos with a "decent" project structure section.

 **Alternate titles**: